-Orianna has not satisfied the contractual payments due under the terms of the remaining direct financing lease or the separate operating lease covering four facilities with the Company and the collectability of future amounts due is uncertain.
+Orianna has not satisfied the contractual payments due under the terms of the remaining two direct financing leases or the separate operating lease covering four facilities with the Company and the collectability of future amounts due is uncertain.

 In March 2018, Orianna commenced voluntary Chapter 11 proceedings in the United States Bankruptcy Court for the Northern District of Texas, Dallas Division (the "Bankruptcy Court").
-As described in Orianna's filings with the Bankruptcy Court, we entered into a Restructuring Support Agreement ("RSA") that was expected to form the basis for Orianna's restructuring.
-The RSA provided for the recommencement, in April 2018, of partial rent payments at \$1.0 million per month and established a specific timeline for the implementation of Orianna's planned restructuring.
-The RSA provided for the potential sale of the remaining 19 facilities subject to the plan of reorganization as approved by the Bankruptcy Court.
-On July 25, 2018, Omega terminated the restructuring support agreement with its tenant, 4 West Holdings, and the sponsor of Orianna's restructuring plan.
-The Company is evaluating and/or pursuing alternative courses of action to protect its assets and shareholder value, and working with operators to protect the interests of residents of the facilities.
+As described in Orianna's filings with the Bankruptcy Court, we have entered into a Restructuring Support Agreement ("RSA") that is expected to form the basis for Orianna's restructuring.
+The RSA provides for the recommencement of partial rent payments at \$1.0 million per month and establishes a specific timeline for the implementation of Orianna's planned restructuring.
+The RSA provides for the transition of 23 facilities to new operators and the potential sale of the remaining 19 facilities subject to the plan of reorganization and its approval by the Bankruptcy Court.